DPDK/dpdk/doc/guides/prog_guide/bbdev.rst

 The number of CBs in the group should not be confused with ``c``, the total number of CBs in the full TB (``C`` as per 3GPP TS 38.212 section 5.2.2)

+Figure :numref:`figure_turbo_tb_encode` above
-Figure 13.1 above showing the Turbo encoding of CBs using BBDEV interface in TB-mode is also valid for LDPC encode.
+showing the Turbo encoding of CBs using BBDEV interface in TB-mode is also valid for LDPC encode.

 BBDEV LDPC Decode Operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~